Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Introduction

 \section{Introduction}

 Iterative thresholding (IT) algorithms merit our attention in high dimensional settings due to their simplicity, speed and low computational costs.
-In compressed sensing (CS) problems \cite{candes2006stable,Don_06} under $l_p$ sparsity penalty ($p \in [0,1]$), the corresponding thresholding functions are in closed form when $p=0,1/2,2/3,1$.
-The $l_1$ algorithm is known as soft-thresholding \cite{Don_95,soft-threshold-lp-daubechies2004iterative}, and the $l_0$ algorithm hard-thresholding \cite{{hard-threshold-blumensath2008iterative,hard-sparsify-blumensath2012accelerated}}.
+In compressed sensing (CS) problems \cite{candes2006stable,Don_06} under $l_p$ sparsity penalty ($p \in [0,1]$), the corresponding thresholding functions are in closed form when $p=0,\frac{1}{2},\frac{2}{3},1$.
+The $l_1$ algorithm is known as soft-thresholding \cite{soft-threshold-lp-daubechies2004iterative,Don_95}, and the $l_0$ algorithm hard-thresholding \cite{hard-sparsify-blumensath2012accelerated,hard-threshold-blumensath2008iterative}.
 IT algorithms only involve scalar thresholding and matrix multiplication.
 We note that the linearized Bregman algorithm \cite{Bregman:yin2008,YO_13} is similar for solving the constrained $l_1$ minimization (basis pursuit) problem.
-Recently, half and 2/3-thesholding algorithms have been actively studied \cite{xian-half,xian-half-cao2013fast-image} as non-convex alternatives to improve on $l_1$ (convex relaxation) and $l_0$ algorithms.
-The non-convex $l_p$ penalties ($p \in (0,1)$) are non-Lipschitz.
-The Lipschitz continuous non-convex sparse penalties include the difference of $l_1$ and $l_2$ norms (DL12) \cite{ELX,l1-l2-yinminimization,l1-l2-lou2014computing}, and the transformed $l_1$ (TL1) \cite{DCATL1}.
-When applied to CS problems, the difference of convex function algorithms (DCA) of DL12 are found to perform the best for highly coherent sensing matrices (an individual event champion).
-In contrast, the DCAs of TL1 are the most robust (consistently ranked in the top among existing algorithms) for coherent and incoherent sensing matrices alike (an all around champion).
+Recently, half and $\frac{2}{3}$-thesholding algorithms have been actively studied \cite{xian-half-cao2013fast-image,xian-half} as non-convex alternatives to improve on $l_1$ (convex relaxation) and $l_0$ algorithms.

+However, the non-convex $l_p$ penalties ($p \in (0,1)$) are non-Lipschitz.
+There are also some Lipschitz continuous non-convex sparse penalties, including the difference of $l_1$ and $l_2$ norms (DL12) \cite{ELX,l1-l2-yinminimization,l1-l2-lou2014computing}, and the transformed $l_1$ (TL1) \cite{DCATL1}.
+When applied to CS problems, the difference of convex function algorithms (DCA) of DL12 are found to perform the best for highly coherent sensing matrices.
+In contrast, the DCAs of TL1 are the most robust (consistently ranked in the top among existing algorithms) for coherent and incoherent sensing matrices alike.